• Project

 Saint John Church in South Portland, MaineThe Challenge

-The former St. John Church in South Portland, ME, has been vacant since 2013.
+The former St. John Church in South Portland, ME, had been vacant since 2013.
 With a mounting need for affordable housing, the South Portland Housing Development Corporation (SPHDC) was in search of creative financing to support the redevelopment of this 2-acre site.
-They were interested in partnering with the City of South Portland and applying to the Maine State Housing Authority to create an Affordable Housing Tax Increment Financing (TIF) District and commissioned Camoin Associates to help.
+They were interested in partnering with the City of South Portland and applying to the Maine State Housing Authority to create an affordable housing Tax Increment Financing (TIF) district and commissioned Camoin Associates to help.

 The Solution

-Camoin Associates completed the Maine State Housing Affordable TIF Application including all needed financial tables and supporting documentation.
-In addition, Camoin worked with SPHDC to submit the application to the City of South Portland and their TIF attorney to complete and approve the TIF Development Plan.
+Camoin Associates completed Maine’s Affordable Housing TIF Program application including all needed financial tables and supporting documentation.
+In addition, Camoin Associates worked with SPHDC to submit the application to the City of South Portland and their TIF attorney to complete and approve the TIF Development Plan.
 For this TIF project, a 75% tax reimbursement would be granted to the developer, and 25% of those funds would go towards education.

 The Impact